debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 Sometimes, nature is kind and "sets" the direction(s) of large variance(s) in environmental datasets as good predictors of a target variable of our choice.

 To put it simply, more often than not, variance in the real world isn't just "spread" -- it is a measure of the dominant physical forces/gradients.
 PCA -- albeit blindly -- finds that force.
+We can use this to search for linear relationships between smartly chosen environmental predictors and a target.